sonocotta/esparagus-media-center/README.md

 #### Louder and Amped Esparagus DUAL

-In may 2025 I came up with a power mux schematics that is designed to automtically switch between external power source and UCB-PD enabled power source, depending on which one provides higher voltage.
-So you can either use external power adapter over the bareel jack and use USB-C for programming-debugging, or simple use USB-C for both power and data.
+In May 2025, I came up with a power mux schematic that is designed to automatically switch between an external power source and a UCB-PD-enabled power source, depending on which one provides higher voltage.
+So you can either use an external power adapter over the barrel jack and use USB-C for programming-debugging, or simply use USB-C for both power and data.

-This eliminates the need for PD and NOPD revisions, so i will slowly replace all products with a single DUAL option.
+This eliminates the need for PD and NOPD revisions, so I will slowly replace all products with a single DUAL option.

 #### External voltage selection